AndersDeath/diary2/README.md

 # 20 June 2022 - Monday - Yerevan

 I've gone to doctor.
 The surgical operation will be very cheap.
 I think I will make it here, in Armenia.
 At hte same time I've made a lot of tasks.
 I've texted to Jacov again and i also texted to Chris.

+# 21 June 2022 - Tuesday - Yerevan

+Iv'e rent a car for weekend ,and It will be fine.
+I didn't recieve an answer for Jacov, unfotunately.